 It’s true when people say kids can be mean.
 And we’ve all had a day when we’ve got home from school and felt like it was the worst day of our lives.

 So, you need to be nice to people.
-You need to be nice to the girl who annoys you every time she opens her mouth and the boy who always asks smart ass questions in class when you’re actually trying to focus.
+You need to be nice to the girl who annoys you every time she opens her mouth and the boy who always asks smart-ass questions in class when you’re actually trying to focus.

 It’s easy to get so caught up in our own lives and our own feelings that we forget that we can have a major impact on someone else’s.

-Everybody has their own secret struggles, and the worst kinds of people are the one’s that go out of their way to make someone else’s life harder than it needs to be.
+Everybody has their own secret struggles and the worst kinds of people are the one’s that go out of their way to make someone else’s life harder than it needs to be.

 Look, I’m not saying you have to go out of your way to be friends with everyone.
 It’s impossible and impractical.

 Not everyone will get invited to your party and sometimes you’ll be left out.
 You will make mistakes and say the wrong things.
 Somewhere along the way someone is going to get hurt, and that’s okay.

 What’s not okay is cutting people down for the sake of it.
 What’s not okay is undermining people because you think it’ll be funny, or ‘it’s just a joke’.

-Yeah you might never see most of the people from your school again, but do you really want to be remembered as the person who made high school harder than it already is?
+Yeah you might never see most of the people from high school again but do you really want to be remembered as the person who made school harder than it already is?